TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-create-update-avset.md

 ## **Recommended Documents**

 - To determine sizes using PowerShell, use the [Get-AzComputeResourceSku](https://docs.microsoft.com/powershell/module/az.compute/get-azcomputeresourcesku) command, for Azure CLI see the [az vm list-skus](https://docs.microsoft.com/cli/azure/vm?view=azure-cli-latest#az-vm-list-skus) command, for the REST API see the [Resource SKUs - List](https://docs.microsoft.com/rest/api/compute/resourceskus/list) operation.
-- To redeploy the VM to a new Azure node, see [using Azure PowerShell](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-windows#using-azure-powershell), the [Azure Portal](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-windows#use-the-azure-portal), and the [Azure CLI](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/redeploy-to-new-node-linux#use-the-azure-cli).
 - See [Resize virtual machines](https://azure.microsoft.com/blog/resize-virtual-machines/) for a conceptual overview on working with VM sizes, availability sets, availability zones, and regions.